Canada vows tougher laws as citizens worry in face of attacks

 JOURNEY HOME

-The body of Cirillo began the journey to his hometown on Friday, in a last ride along the nation's "Highway of Heroes."
-Thousands lined portions of the 500-kilometer (300-mile) route and flocked to overpasses, hanging flags as a sign of respect.
+Cirillo's body returned to his hometown of Hamilton, Ontario, on Friday, in a last ride along the nation's "Highway of Heroes."
+Thousands lined portions of the 500-km (300-mile) route and flocked to overpasses, hanging flags as a sign of respect.

+"I'm here because my son was in the reserves as well and that makes it really hit close to home," said Gail Tomaselli, a 60-year-old resident of nearby Simcoe, Ontario, who works in health care.
+"Canada is a very forgiving country and I hope we haven't lost that."

+About a dozen members of Cirillo's regiment, dressed in the ceremonial kilts and boots of his unit, carried his flag-draped coffin into a Hamilton funeral home late Friday, followed by a large group of the soldier's family.

 Police believe that the Ottawa gunman, Michael Zehaf-Bibeau, acted alone and independently of Martin Rouleau, 25, who on Monday drove over two soldiers in Quebec, killing one of them, Patrice Vincent, a 53-year-old warrant officer.

-The back-to-back attacks on uniformed soldiers on Canadian soil has sparked a national debate over the power to counter threats while holding on to some civil liberties.
+The back-to-back attacks on uniformed soldiers on Canadian soil have sparked a national debate over the power to counter threats while holding on to some civil liberties.

 "I don't believe that when it comes to enforcement that we should just turn a blank checkbook over to our security services," said Norman Boxall, an Ottawa lawyer, who predicted the new CSIS measures would be challenged in court.